-Most cases of thinning hair are treatable at home.
-Consider the following 12 options, and talk to your doctor before taking any supplements.
+Some cases of thinning hair may be treatable at home.
+Consider the following 12 options, but be sure to talk with your doctor first.

 1. Scalp massage

-Perhaps the cheapest method of getting thicker hair is a scalp massage.
-It doesn’t cost anything, and there are no side effects.
+Perhaps the cheapest method of trying to get thicker hair is scalp massage.
+It doesn’t cost anything, and if done correctly, it isn’t harmful.

 When you wash your hair, gently apply pressure with your fingertips around your scalp to encourage blood flow.
 For even more benefits, you can try a handheld scalp massager to also remove dead skin cells.

 2. Essential oils

 Still, there’s not enough evidence that essential oils can treat baldness or thinning hair.
-If you do decide to give this treatment a go, make sure you test a small amount of the oil on your arm and wait 24 hours to see if any reaction develops.
-Redness, hives, or a rash could indicate an allergic reaction.
+If you do decide to give this treatment a go, make sure that your essential oil is diluted in a carrier oil such as coconut oil or jojoba).

 3. Anti-thinning shampoo

 Anti-thinning shampoo works in two ways.
 First, such products provide volume for your hair, so it looks thicker.
 This can be helpful for people who have thinning or naturally fine hair.

-Shampoos for thinning hair or hair loss also contain vitamins and amino acids that promise a healthier scalp to generate more hair over time.
-To get the best results, use products every day.
-You can also ask your healthcare provider about a prescription-strength version of the shampoo.
+Shampoos for thinning hair or hair loss also contain vitamins and amino acids to promote a healthier scalp.
+To get the best results, use these products as directed.